DavidB256/DavidB256/README.md

-Biology PhD student at Johns Hopkins University, currently rotating in the Battle lab.
-University of Virginia grad with B.S. in statistics, B.A. in mathematics, and minors in biology and Spanish.
-Passionate about computational biology, evolutionary genomics, methods development, pedagogy, and everything in between.
+First-year biology PhD student in the CMDB program at Johns Hopkins University.
+Working in the Steven Salzberg lab on computational human genomics.
+Recent University of Virginia grad with majors in statistics and mathematics and minors in biology and Spanish.
+Passionate about statistics, evolutionary theory, methods development, pedagogy, and everything in between.

 Reach me via email at dbass13 at jh dot edu.